askeksa/Rose/README.txt

 Rose is whitespace-agnostic: line breaks can be inserted or omitted anywhere between tokens.

+Comments start with # and extend to the end of the line.

 Just for the fun of it, and because I enjoy using a thesaurus, all keywords in Rose have four letters.